MariamAlHalabi/TelegramBot_LatestNews/README.md

 # How it works?
 First : Create a bot

-Second : update the script files with the telegram API key
+Second : update the script files with the telegram API key and user chat ID

 Note :there is two API first one for telegram bot and the second News API to get the latest news